Learn about VILTEPSO's primary and long-term clinical data

 CINRG=Cooperative International Neuromuscular Research Group; DNHS=Duchenne Natural History Study.

-Time to run/walk 10 meters
+Time to run/walk over four years*

 *The control subjects for this trial were matched for age, ambulatory status, corticosteroid use, and geographic location from the CINRG DNHS registry.